Brexit will boost South African cricket: du Plessis

 “It’s sad for South African cricket not to have the option of their best players,” du Plessis told reporters after his side’s innings and 202 runs defeat by India in the third Test.

-But insisted though that South Africa will build a strong new team with the batting of Dean Elgar and Quinton de Kock showing promise.
+Du Plessis insisted though that South Africa will build a strong new team with the batting of Dean Elgar and Quinton de Kock showing promise.
+“It’s a rebuilding phase, so the way forward when you go through real, tough times like this, is you start identifying characters,” said du Plessis.